cakephp/docs/en/appendices/4-4-migration-guide.rst

 - Plugin class names should now match the plugin name with a "Plugin" suffix.
 For example, the plugin class for ``ADmad/I18n`` plugin would be ``ADmad\I18n\I18nPlugin`` instead of ``ADmad\I18n\Plugin``, as was the case for CakePHP 4.3 and below.
   The old style name for existing majors should be kept to avoid BC breaks.
-So the recommendation is for new plugins or when doing a major upgrade.
+  So the new convention is for new plugins or when doing a new major release.

 Routing
 -------